applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 ### Motivation
-This document is explaining general structure of the workflow that Zapp-iOS is using during initialization proccess.
-It helps to understand how Root container view controller cooperate with navigation bar plugin and root menu plugin.
+This document explains the general structure of the workflow that Zapp-iOS is using during the initialization process.
+It aims to help understand how the Root container view controller cooperates with navigation bar plugins and root menu plugins.

 ### Zapp-iOS Root Navigation Flow